ezilocchi/puppet-ezilocchi/README.md

 the `Puppetfile`.

 ```
-github "filipebarcos", "1.0.0", :repo => "filipebarcos/puppet-filipebarcos"
+github "ezilocchi", "1.0.0", :repo => "ezilocchi/puppet-ezilocchi"
 ```

 ## Personal module

-I added a class named `filipebarcos` and files defined for installing `dotfiles`, `applications` and `preferences`.
+I added a class named `ezilocchi` and files defined for installing `dotfiles`, `applications` and `preferences`.
 I also have a file for `all`.
-This would allow us to make sure that everything gets installed in boxen when we `include filipebarcos::all` only modifying the module version in the `Puppetfile`.
+This would allow us to make sure that everything gets installed in boxen when we `include ezilocchi::all` only modifying the module version in the `Puppetfile`.

 ```
-class filipebarcos
+class ezilocchi
-class filipebarcos::all
+class ezilocchi::all
-class filipebarcos::applications
+class ezilocchi::applications
-class filipebarcos::dotfiles
+class ezilocchi::dotfiles
-class filipebarcos::preferences
+class ezilocchi::preferences

 ```